 Heat oven to 350°F. Grease 12-cup Bundt® or 10-inch angel food cake (tube) pan; sprinkle with gluten-free flour blend.
 Set aside.

-Combine sugar and melted butter in large bowl.
+Combine sugar and melted butter in bowl.
 Beat at medium speed, scraping bowl often, until creamy.
 Add 1 egg at a time, beating well after each addition.
 Add vanilla; beat until well mixed.

-Stir together gluten-free flour blend and baking powder in small bowl.
+Stir together gluten-free flour blend and baking powder in bowl.
 Gradually add flour blend mixture alternately with milk to butter mixture, beating at low speed until well mixed.

 Dietary Fiber: 1g